 “There are still so many questions from the past that remain unanswered, so much that we need to understand.
 Fiction is another way into that understanding, can open imaginative doors that may be closed to historians.
 Without knowing our history, we cannot know ourselves.”

 Mary Chamberlain was born in South London in 1947, and holds degrees from the University of Edinburgh, the London School of Economics and Royal Holloway, University of London.
-She has lived in the UK and the Caribbean, and is Emeritus Professor of Caribbean History at Oxford Brookes University.
-She is a Fellow of the Royal Historical Society, and has been a member of a range of academic, editorial and government advisory boards.
+She has lived in the UK and the Caribbean, is Emeritus Professor of Caribbean History, Senior Research Fellow in Creative Writing at Oxford Brookes University, Fellow of the Royal Historical Society, and has been a member of a range of academic, editorial and government advisory boards.
 She now lives in London.